MallaRavi/Results-summary-component/README.md

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.
+ I did this challenge using only CSS and HTML. if you want you can use JS to add interactive to buttons and etc.

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.